Harel Skaat: Special recognition

 In late 2009, to celebrate the end of the decade on the Jewish calendar, Israeli radio station Galgalatz and television station Channel 24 conducted a number of special polls in which the public selected their favorite songs, singers, bands, and music videos of the past decade.
-Skaat placed second on the poll for male singer of the decade (after Eyal Golan), while two of his songs, "Ve'at" and "Hineni Kan", placed fourth and 21st respectively on the poll for song of the decade ("Mima'amakim" by the Idan Raichel Project placed first on the poll).
+Skaat placed second on the poll for the male singer of the decade (after Eyal Golan), while two of his songs, "Ve'at" and "Hineni Kan", placed fourth and 21st respectively on the poll for song of the decade ("Mima'amakim" by the Idan Raichel Project placed first on the poll).
 The winners and a countdown of the top 20 songs were revealed live on Israeli television at an all-star show on 15 October 2009 at Jerusalem's Sultan's Pool in front of an estimated 8,000 spectators.
 The concert featured many of the musicians (including Skaat) performing songs that made it on the poll.

 Personal life

 In a documentary first broadcast on Israeli television in October 2010, Skaat stated that he is gay.
 The statement came after years of public speculation about Skaat's sexual orientation and after a controversial public outing by Israeli film producer and gay activist, Gal Uchovsky, after Skaat performed at a July 2010 memorial to mark the one-year anniversary of an attack on a Tel Aviv gay youth center.

-Skaat is married to Idan Roll, a model, a lawyer and Knesset member representing Yesh Atid.
-They have two children, born via surrogacy in 2018 and in 2021 in Tulsa, Oklahoma, USA.
+Skaat is married to Idan Roll, a model, a lawyer and current Knesset member.
 On 7 March 2021, Skaat and Roll announced their wedding on social media, which had taken place on 5 March 2021 in Provo, Utah, USA.

 In June 2010, Skaat purchased an apartment at one of the Arlosoroff Towers, a pair of planned commercial and residential high rise buildings in Tel Aviv's Ayalon Triangle.
 Skaat has been actively involved with charities aimed at children with disabilities.
 For recreation, he sometimes likes to engage in high thrill activities, such as skydiving, bungee jumping, and rafting.